MaxLoep/How-To-Geant4/How-To-Geant4/api_docs.md

 	void make_ps(
 		std::string name,
 		std::string quantity,
+		save_data save_to,
 		bool filter,
 		ConfigStructs::ParticleSpec particle_filter,
 		std::string l_volume = ""
 	);

 Creates a primitive scorer named _name_ for _quantity_.
 For possible _quantity_ options see https://geant4.web.cern.ch/documentation/dev/bfad_html/ForApplicationDevelopers/Detector/commandScore.html .
-If the scorer should be filtered, set _filter_ to true and specify _particle_filter_ to the particle which you wish to detect.
+If the scorer should be filtered, set _filter_ to true and specify _particle_filter_ to the particle which you wish to detect. _save_to_ shoulder either specify a Histogram or an NTuple to which the scored data will be saved.
 </details>

 <details>